Integration with Google Cloud Platform

 We also offer an optional integration with Google Secret Manager as a simplified supplement to using Kubernetes Secrets directly.

-When running an application in a team namespace, Kubernetes Secrets can be used directly instead of Vault.
+When running an application in a team namespace, Kubernetes Secrets can be used directly.

 To get started using this, simply create the secrets.
 A secret can be either key-value pairs or files, and can be exposed to the application as environment variables or files.

 $ kubectl create secret generic my-secret --from-literal=key1=supersecret secret/my-secret created

 The kubectl plugin kubectl-modify-secret is recommended if you need to modify the secret contents after creation.

 my-secret as environment variables to the application by referring to it in

 spec: envFrom: - secret: my-secret

 That's it!
 When the application is running, the environment variable

 key1 will have the value